tiagomota79/html-css-workshop/CSS/problem15/README.md

 Create an HTML file and a CSS file that reproduces the following:
 ![goal](goal.png)

+This is a full screen background image with text in the center

 ## Reference

 Your HTML should have the following structure: